 Liz Brown draws on her experience, and the experience of dozens of other lawyers, to offer "an alternative framework and valuable analytic tools for potential careers to help launch lawyers into new fields and make them attractive hires for non-legal employers."

-Liz Brown also offers career change counseling services for lawyers, and she is a public speaker on alternative careers for attorneys.
+Liz Brown also offers career change counseling services for lawyers, and she is a public speaker on different careers for attorneys.

 The New What Can You Do With A Law Degree: A Lawyer's Guide To Career Satisfaction Inside, Outside & Around The Law - Dr. Larry Richard And Tanya Hanson

 In the sixth edition of The New What Can You Do with a Law Degree: A Lawyer's Guide to Career Satisfaction Inside, Outside & Around the Law "Larry Richard JD/Ph.D. helps you identify your career identity.
 You can then focus on finding lifelong satisfaction in the traditional practice of law, or through alternative work arrangements, or career choices."

 "This book contains career exercises, practical career-finding techniques, and a compendium of 800+ ways to use your law degree inside, outside or around the law."

 A standard reference for lawyers looking for career satisfaction in or out of the law.

 "With chapters containing real letters from lawyers who are desperate to leave the practice of law, tales from lawyers who have shut the door on their legal careers, and powerful exercises, The (Un)happy Lawyer provides a witty, no-nonsense roadmap for finding and pursuing engaging work outside of the law."